RickyW94/Octopus_rubescens_RNA_Editing_Pipeline/README.md

 -2 \ # denotes the second items in the paired end files R4c_2_trimmed.fq.gz,R6c_2_trimmed.fq.gz,R7c_2_trimmed.fq.gz,R8c_2_trimmed.fq.gz,R9c_2_trimmed.fq.gz,R10c_2_trimmed.fq.gz
 ```
+### FilterUncorrectabledPEfastq.py
-Now we filter the uncorrectable reads using a terrible script, and I don't know where Jaydee got it from...
+Now we filter the uncorrectable reads using a terrible script.
+You can still find it [here](https://github.com/harvardinformatics/TranscriptomeAssemblyTools/tree/master/utilities) on github.
-It is currently located in ```/media/work/Ricky_Sequencing/RNA/Working_RNA/FastpTrimmedRNAReads```
+A copy is currently located in ```/media/work/Ricky_Sequencing/RNA/Working_RNA/FastpTrimmedRNAReads``` and it is named 'FilterUncorrectabledPEfastq.py'
 <details>
   <summary>If this doesn't work</summary>
   There is another version of this python script located in
   [/media/work/Ricky_Sequencing/RNA/Working_RNA/FastpTrimmedRNAReads/unzipped_rcorrected/trinity_bowtie_results]

   It may be the one I actually used, I can't remember and for that I apologize.
 I updated the structure of line 78 from “R2.next()” to “next(R2)”
+  Also, it might be easier to try the script from the github, but I still don't know if the clowns that made it have updated it to work in python3.
+I could test it but I don't wanna.
 </details>

 I'm so sorry the folder structure is so terrible.
 You can copy it from there to anywhere else, just navigate to the folder and use the 'cp' command